-- When you are driving straight, parallel to the road’s center line, is your steering wheel also centered?
+- When you’re driving parallel to the road’s center line, is your steering wheel centered?

-- Does your car drift or veer to one side even when you are steering “straight”?
+- Does your car drift or veer to one side even when you’re steering “straight”?

 - Do your tires show signs of uneven wear?